Recognising elliptic manifolds: Nicely embedded handle structures

 \begin{lemma} Suppose that $M$ is a compact three-manifold with triangulation $\calT$.
 Suppose that $S$ is a normal surface, properly embedded in $M$.
 Let $\calH$ be the handle structure dual to $\calT$ and $\calH'$ be the handle structure that $M \cut S$ inherits, but with the two-handles removed.
 Let $A$ be their attaching annuli.
 Then $(\calH', A)$ is nicely embedded in $\calH$. \end{lemma}

-We will typically collapse the one-handles of $\calH'$ vertically onto their co-cores.
-Thus, the underlying manifold of $\calH'$ will become a collection of balls, which are just its zero-handles, glued along discs in their boundary.
+We typically collapse the one-handles of $\calH'$ vertically onto their co-cores.
+Thus, the underlying manifold of $\calH'$ becomes a collection of balls, which are just its zero-handles, glued along discs in their boundary.

-Once we have such a $(k, \ell)$-nice embedding, we get the following results.
+Once we have such a $(k, \ell)$--nice embedding, we get the following results.

 \begin{theorem} Let $M$ be a compact three-manifold with a triangulation $\calT$.
 Let $M'$ be a handlebody with a handle structure $\calH'$, and let $A$ be a union of disjoint annuli in $\bdy M'$.
-Suppose that $M'$ is embedded in $M$ in such a way that $(\calH', A)$ is $(k, \ell)$-nicely embedded in the dual of $\calT$.
+Suppose that $M'$ is embedded in $M$ in such a way that $(\calH', A)$ is $(k, \ell)$--nicely embedded in the dual of $\calT$.
 Then we can arrange that the following are all simplicial subsets of $\calT^{(m)}$: \begin{itemize} \item each zero-handle of $M'$; \item each one-handle of $M'$, vertically collapsed onto its co-core; \item the annuli $A$; \end{itemize} where $m = 17 + 2 \lceil \log_2 (2k+10) \rceil + \lceil \log_2(6+2\ell) \rceil + \lceil \log_2(4 + 2\ell) \rceil$. \end{theorem}

 \begin{theorem} Let $M$ be a compact three-manifold with a triangulation $\calT$.
 Let $V$ be a solid torus with a handle structure $\calH'$.
-Suppose that $V$ is embedded in $M$ in such a way that $\calH'$ is $(k, \ell)$-nicely embedded in the dual of $\calT$.
+Suppose that $V$ is embedded in $M$ in such a way that $\calH'$ is $(k, \ell)$--nicely embedded in the dual of $\calT$.
 Then there is a core curve of $V$ that is a subcomplex of $\calT^{(m+49)}$, where $m$ is as in \refthm{NiceEmbeddedManifold}. \end{theorem}

 \begin{proof}[Proof of Theorems~\ref{Thm:NiceEmbeddedManifold} and~\ref{Thm:NiceEmbeddedSolidTorus}] We start with the triangulation $\calT$ of $M$.
 Let $\calH$ be its dual handle structure.
 We give it its canonical affine structure, as in the proof of \refthm{DerivedSolidTorus}.
 Each zero-handle is a truncated octahedron, which may be realised as a simplicial subset of the second derived subdivision of the tetrahedron of $\calT$ that contains it.
 Each one-handle is the product of a hexagon and an interval, but it is collapsed onto its hexagonal co-core.